KELLI TURNER, Hooters Orange Park

 EINSTEIN BROS.
 BAGELS

-Finalists: Bagel Love, Panera Bread
+Favorites: Bagel Love, Panera Bread

 Now with locations in Riverside and at University of North Florida, Einstein Bros.
 Bagels keeps Northeast Florida fed and happy on the quest for fresh-baked, boss bagels.
 You want variety?
 The geniuses at Einstein’s offer more than 30 flavors.
 So along with classics like Everything and Cinnamon Raisin, you can score a Cheesy Hash Brown or Green Chile bagel.
 Seasonal fare gets represented with Pumpkin (natch!) while the “Shmearfuls” offer a new take on bagel spreads.

-Finalists: 4 Rivers Smokehouse, The Bearded Pig BBQ
+Favorites: 4 Rivers Smokehouse, The Bearded Pig BBQ

 “What is the law?
 Not to eat meat.”
 While that little epigram might’ve worked for the man-beasts of Island of Lost Souls, for many of our readers, enjoying delicious barbecue is the only law.
 Mojo Kitchen takes top honors for its skills at cooking old-school BBQ with some seriously downhome sides.
 All your faves like brisket, pulled pork, chicken and turkey breast are on the menu, along with Mojo’s killer Texas Hot Links.
 Seafood meets the smokehouse with Delta catfish, grilled salmon, and shrimp & grits, while you can get a pre-meal fill-up with appetizers and then fill your plate with side dishes like collard greens, dirty rice, BBQ beans and some seriously good potato salad.